ampproject/amphtml/extensions/amp-story/amp-story-ads.md

 If you need support for a new CTA button, please open a [GitHub issue](https://github.com/ampproject/amphtml/issues/new).

+### CTA Landing Page Enum
+This enum can be used to indicate the type of landing page.
+In the future the AMP runtime may make special optimitizations (e.g. preloading) based on these values.
+ * `STORY` - Landing page is a sponsored story.
+ * `AMP` - Landing page is a valid AMP page.
+ * `NONAMP` - Any other type of web page.

+ Note: all pages will default to `NONAMP` if this enum is missing.

 ## Ad server support for AMP story ads